... or keep scrolling to find out everything you need

 Should you need to be picked up and dropped off at certain locations, please liaise with your driving instructor.

-Our head office is in Bournemouth and although we offer intensive driving courses in Southampton, Portsmouth and Winchester, we actually operate all over the UK and cover 99% of postcodes.
+Although our head office is in Bournemouth, we operate all over the UK and offer intensive driving courses in 99% of postcodes.

 Regardless, when payment has been confirmed, it’s go time.
-An instructor will call you to arrange your first lesson.
+We'll book in your test and an instructor will call you to arrange your first lesson.

-Yes, but to get a full refund, we ask for at least 30 days' notice.
+Yes, but to get a full refund on your deposit, we ask for at least 30 days' notice.

 This is to accommodate our driving instructors.

-Driving instructors will have blocked out at least 5 days for you, so we need some time to ensure that they can still arrange to teach another customer.
+Driving instructors will have blocked out their schedule for you, so we need some time to ensure that they can still arrange to teach another customer.

 With normal driving lessons, we require 24 hours’ notice for any cancellations.